jmfriedt/gr-rpitx/README.md

 # Troubleshooting

-What if the gr-rpitx does not work ?
+What if gr-rpitx does not work ?

 1. launch python3 on the Raspberry Pi and ``import rpitx`` should not return any error.
 If it does, the error might be more useful than the simple ``AttributeError: module 'rpitx' has no attribute 'rpitx_source'`` provided by GNU Radio which does not tell us anything about the cause of the error.
 Most usually the error is due to /usr/lib/librpitx.so missing on the embedded board, as indicated when importing rpitx in Python3 leading to the error